RUMgroup/Home/README.md

 To stay updated, subscribe to the mailing list https://listserv.manchester.ac.uk/cgi-bin/wa?A0=RUM or send an email to LISTSERV@listserv.manchester.ac.uk with no subject and the body SUBSCRIBE RUM Your Name"

 We recently had the first meeting of this year's term.
-Find the topics we discussed here: https://drive.google.com/open?id=1T7R2Ln6p5YqxBXPGUEPkmvNbfUH6BA63aLORIfYGC08
+[Find the topics we discussed here](https://drive.google.com/open?id=1T7R2Ln6p5YqxBXPGUEPkmvNbfUH6BA63aLORIfYGC08)

 <!--## What would you like to know?
 [Follow this link and add your ideas and wishes about topics for the R Group to our list and we will try to make it happen.](http://www.tricider.com/admin/2uxhw3j754d/5FwJlvIs0sn) -->